gustavocargc/RossmannStoreSales/README.md

 #### 2.1 Data Exploration Report
 ##### 2.1.1 Missing Values

-The missing values presented significant percentages in some fields, being necessary to apply some assumptions, to recover a large volume of data.
+The missing values presented significant percentages in some fields, being necessary to apply some assumptions, to recover a large amount of data.

 | Feature | % Missing Values |
 |---|---|